svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 >
 > Imagine the case, when one UML type is specified in one regex more than once:
 > <pre>(?&lt;UM_one&gt;[\w]+):(?&lt;UM__two&gt;[\w]+)</pre>
-> In such case, if one UML type will be found in a result log more than once, all found results of the same type will be concatenated.
+> In such a case, if one UML type will be found in a result log more than once, all found results of the same type will be concatenated.
-> With above example result qould be: "one_two".
+> With the above example result could be: "one_two".
 ----

 ## Settings